Kcchouette/dshub-code/trunk/readme.txt

 Cfg modifies hub variables.
 Cfg list to see all, cfg <varname> <newval> to change a variable.
 2.4.
 Stats
 Stats command gives info about PC hub runs on, and current hub statistics.
-Other commands are software built-in and will be added later in this manual
+Other commands are software built-in and will be added later in this readme, please consult the Manual.